nathanpeck/awesome-ecs/README.md

 A curated list of guides, development tools, and resources for [Amazon Elastic Container Service](https://aws.amazon.com/ecs/) (ECS).
 This list includes both community created content as well as content created by AWS.

+Also see [Containers from the Couch](https://containersfromthecouch.com/) for videos on all things AWS + containers.

 _Want to add something?
 Open a PR!_ 🙂

 ### First steps